T-Mobile Buyer's Guide: Everything you need to know

 The easiest way to cancel T-Mobile, like any carrier, is to simply switch carriers and have your number ported over.
 Then you're not having to deal with customer service reps who try to sweet-talk you into staying.

-Just remember that you may owe an early termination fee, depending on your plan, and you'll have to pay out anything you owe on devices you bought from T-Mobile.
+Just remember that you'll have to pay out anything you owe on devices you bought from T-Mobile.
 If you don't want to just switch carriers, then try this:

 - Call T-Mobile customer service at 1-877-746-0909 or dial 611 on your T-Mobile phone.